History of the Institute

 Background

 In 1919, the Physikalisches Staatsinstitut (founded in 1885) was integrated into the newly founded Universität Hamburg.
-Then, in 1921, Wilhelm Lenz was appointed to the first professorship for theoretical physics.
-One of his first assistants was Wolfgang Pauli—indeed, it was here that Pauli first discovered his exclusion principle for which he was later conferred the Nobel Prize in Physics.
-Hans Daniel Jensen was another Hamburg-based Nobel Prize winner working in theoretical physics.
+In 1921, Wilhelm Lenz was appointed to the first professorship for theoretical physics.
+One of his first assistants was Wolfgang Pauli.
+It was here that Pauli discovered his exclusion principle for which he was later awarded the Nobel Prize in Physics.
+Another Nobel laureate of theoretical physics was Hans Daniel Jensen, a student of Wilhelm Lenz.

-Pascual Jordan came to Hamburg after the Second World War and set up a group that examined general relativity.
-One prominent member of this group was Jürgen Ehlers, who went on to found the Max Planck Institute for Gravitational Physics (Albert Einstein Institute).
+After World War II, Pascual Jordan came to Hamburg and established a group here that worked on general relativity.
+One prominent member of this group was Jürgen Ehlers, who later founded the Max Planck Institute for Gravitational Physics, the Albert Einstein Institute in Golm.

-In 1956, Willibald Jentschke was appointed as the chair for experimental physics.
-It was under his aegis that the Deutsches Elektronensynchroton (DESY) was established.
-In theoretical physics, Harry Lehmann succeeded Wilhelm Lenz as the chair.
-He was already a leading figure in the field of quantum field theory by the time of his appointment.
-To facilitate the collaboration with experimental particle physics, the theory institute was divided into two, and Harry Lehmann and his colleagues moved to the DESY site.
+In 1956, Willibald Jentschke was appointed to a professorship in experimental physics.
+As part of this appointment, the Deutsches Elektronensynchroton (DESY) was founded.
+In theoretical physics, Harry Lehmann was appointed to succeed Wilhelm Lenz.
+At that time, Harry Lehmann was already a leading figure in quantum field theory.
+In particular, the fundamental connection between time-ordered functions and the S-matrix had been understood by the LSZ relation (named after Harry Lehmann, Kurt Symanzik and Wolfhart Zimmermann).
+To promote cooperation with experimental particle physics, the theory institute was divided, and Harry Lehmann and his staff moved to the DESY site.
 The DESY Theory group was founded in parallel to the II.
 Institute for Theoretical Physics, whereby the two cooperated closely in the time that followed.
 Its first head was Hans Joos.

-Under Harry Lehmann’s leadership, the institute evolved into a leading center for quantum field theory and its application in elementary particle physics.
+Under the leadership of Harry Lehmann, the Institute developed into a leading center for quantum field theory and its application to elementary particle physics.

-In quantum field theory, a new research focus was set in 1966 with the appointment of Rudolf Haag.
-Mathematical physics and algebraic quantum field theory were thus established as research focuses.
+A new emphasis was placed in 1966 with the appointment of Rudolf Haag, establishing Mathematical Physics and Algebraic Quantum Field Theory as focal points of the Institute.
 It was during this time that Sergio Doplicher, Rudolf Haag, and John Roberts completed their work on the superselection structure of quantum field theory.
 Klaus Pohlmeyer and Gert Roepstorff also worked on the mathematical analysis of quantum field theory until they were offered appointments in Heidelberg and Aachen, respectively.
-The close collaboration with Kurt Symanzik, who joined the DESY theory department in 1968 and contributed essential input with his work on the renormalization group (Callan-Symanzik equation), was also decisive.
+Important was also the close contact to Kurt Symanzik, who joined the DESY Theory Group in 1968 and gave essential impulses with his work on the renormalization group (Callan-Symanzik equation).

-With the appointment of Gerhard Mack in 1975, new research focuses in conformal field theory and lattice gauge theory were added to the institute’s portfolio.
-These would later provide the basis for a general theory of complex systems.
-The expertise in algebraic quantum field theory was reinforced through the 1979 appointment of Detlev Buchholz.
-He left the institute in 1996 to take up an appointment in Göttingen.
+With the appointment of Gerhard Mack (1975), conformal field theory and lattice gauge theory were added as new foci, which were later extended to a general theory of complex systems.
+Algebraic quantum field theory was strengthened by the appointment of Detlev Buchholz (1979), who left the institute in 1996 to take up an appointment in Göttingen.

-Important contributions on the description of photoproduction processes were made early on, whereby Regge theory played a central role.
-Following the formulation in the early 1970s of quantum chromodynamics (QCD) as the field theory of strong interaction, the focus shifted to the perturbation-theoretical evaluation of non-Abelian gauge theories, especially QCD.
-Particularly the 3-jet calculations in electron-positron annihilation, which have contributed significantly to the experimental proof of the gluon in the PETRA ring, should be highlighted here.
+Important contributions to the description of photoproduction processes were made early on, whereby Regge theory played a central role.
+After quantum chromodynamics was formulated as a field theory of the strong interaction in the early 1970s, the focus shifted to the perturbation-theoretical evaluation of non-Abelian gauge theories, especially QCD.
+The 3-jet calculations in electron-positron annihilation, which contributed significantly to the experimental detection of the gluon at the PETRA ring, should be mentioned here in particular.
 During operation of the HERA ring, the phenomenology group was mainly involved in the analysis of structure and fragmentation functions.
-The analysis of the jet production remained of great interest, both for photoproduction and electrical production.
-One theoretical focus of HERA physics was the investigation of small-x physics, the behavior of structural functions in small Bjorken x values.
+The analysis of the jet production remained of great interest, both for photoproduction and electroproduction.
+A further theoretical focus of HERA physics was the investigation of small-x physics, the behavior of structure functions at small Bjorken-x values.

 More Recent Developments: String Theory and Astroparticle Physics